 Information provided in this report was based in part on documentation submitted by ManagementCo on February 14, 2020.
 Per Section 4.6 of the Management Agreement, ManagementCo is required to submit a budget 45 days prior to the start of the fiscal year.
 While budget submittals were conducted earlier in years past, this year, following a timeline in accordance with the Management Agreement, ManagementCo has limited the amount of additional information the Stadium Authority is able to provide for this budget.
 Additional detail and explanations pertaining to requests submitted by ManagementCo are pending response from Stadium Authority staff inquiries.
-Any additional detail or information provided will be identified and incorporated into the budget for the scheduled adoption and public hearing on March 24, 2020 or verbally updated at the March 5, 2020 Study Session (if the responses are provided).
+Some responses were provided on March 11, 2020 and have been incorporated into this Proposed Budget.
+If any additional detail or information provided after the release of this document, it will be incorporated into the presentation or verbally updated at the scheduled adoption and public hearing on March 24, 2020.